Home Fires Kill 7 People Every Day

-Anchorage, AK, October 8, 2018 — This week is Fire Prevention Week, and the American Red Cross of Alaska reminds everyone to take two simple steps – practice fire drills at home and test smoke alarms monthly – to stay safe from the nation’s most frequent and deadliest disaster.
+Washington, D.C., October 3, 2018 — Fire Prevention Week begins October 7, and the American Red Cross reminds everyone to take two simple steps – practice fire drills at home and test smoke alarms monthly – to stay safe from the nation’s most frequent and deadliest disaster.

-On average, seven people die every day across the nation from home fires, which take more lives each year than all other natural disasters combined in the U.S., according to the National Fire Protection Association.
-In the last fiscal year (July 1 – June 30) alone, the Red Cross of Alaska responded to over 300 disasters across the state, and the vast majority of those disasters were home fires.
+On average, seven people die every day from home fires, which take more lives each year than all other natural disasters combined in the U.S., according to the National Fire Protection Association.
+But working smoke alarms cut the risk of dying in a home fire in half.

 WHAT YOU SHOULD DO

 Experts say that today’s home fires burn faster than ever, leaving people with only as little as two minutes to escape a burning residence.
 But many mistakenly believe they have more time, according to a Red Cross survey last year.
 During Fire Prevention Week, the Red Cross urges everyone to take these lifesaving steps:

 - Develop a fire escape plan with everyone in your household and practice it at least twice a year.
 Need help with your plan?
 Use these free Home Fire Campaign resources.